+Number of units: 2 Faculty: T ٩S Fees: \$40 + project costs Board Developed Course Contact: Ms Simone Muset th - Relieving Head Teacher TAS HSC exam: Yes ATAR: Yes - Category A Mr Tristam Horn Prerequisites: Nil Corequisites: Nil Exclusions: A student may only study ONE focus area within the Industrial Technology course.
+The Focus A Automotive Technologies; Electronics Technologies; Graphics Technologies; Metal and Engineering Techno Multimedia Technologies; Timber Products and Furniture Technologies.
+Some Industry Focus areas with si Curriculum Framework streams and Content Endorsed Courses.
+Industrial Technology Life Skills, Technologies (where Industrial Technology is undertaken with the course). gineering Technologies; cus areas with similar VET Course description The industry focus area for this course is Multimedia Technologies.
 Industrial Technology at Stage 6 will develop a student's knowledge and understanding of a selected industry and its related technologies, highlighting the importance of design, management and production through practical experiences.
 Industrial Technology Stage 6 consists of project work and an industry study that will develop a broad range of skills and knowledge related to the focus area of Multimedia Technologies.
 This course involves the development of a Major Project, worth 60% of the HSC mark.
 The Major Project will consist of an individual product or one or more related items and an accompanying management folio.

-Year 11 Year 12

-What students learn What students learn

-The following sections are taught on the relevant focus area: • Industry Study (15%) • Design (10%) • Management and Communication (20%) • Production (40%) • Industry Related Manufacturing Technology (15%) The following sections are taught on the relevant focus area through the development of a Major Project and a study of the relevant industry: • Industry Study (15%) • Major Project (60%) - Design, Management and Communication - Production • Industry Related Manufacturing Technology

-Course requirements Course requirements

-In the Year 11 course, students must design, develop and construct a number of projects.
+Year 11 Year 12 What students learn The following sections are taught on the relevant focus area: Industry Study (15%) Design (10%) Management and Communication (20%) Production (40%) Industry Related Manufacturing Technology (15%) What students learn The following sections are taught on the relevant focus area through the development of a Major Project and a study of the relevant industry: Industry Study (15%) Major Project (60%) Design, Management and Communication Production Industry Related Manufacturing Technology Course requirements Course requirements In the Year 11 course, students must design, develop and construct a number of projects.
 Each project will include a management folio.
 Each project may emphasise different areas of the Year 11 course content.
 Students also undertake the study of an individual business within a focus area industry.
-In the Year 12 course, students design, develop and construct a Major Project with a management folio.
-They will also undertake a study of the overall industry related to the specific focus area industry.
+Involvement in an industry study excursion is mandatory In the Year 12 course, students design, develop and construct a Major Project with a management folio.
+They will also undertake a study of the overall industry related to the specific focus area industry. and may incur an additional cost.
 Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.
 It is issued at course commencement and includes the number and types of assessment tasks, components and weightings, and the scheduling of tasks.
-There will be a maximum of three tasks in Year 11 and four tasks in Year 12.
+There will be a maximum of three tasks in Year 11 and four tasks in Year 12. ssment tasks, components and